 In this context Japanese architect Kengo Kuma has created a "House of the Future", in Taiki-cho, Hokkaido, was held a few months ago the opening of a new research center focused on architectural environmental design for cold climates.
 With the theme of "Design that unifies environment and architecture," first congress was held to support the reconstruction of Japan after the great earthquake.
-What form should architecture take in the future?
-What can architects to protect society against earthquakes and tsunamis? they were questions that attempted to resolve and should be repeated to exhaustion in other places.

-In this reply Japanese architect Kengo Kuma has created a "House of the Future" Même, a prototype architecture for a future in which energy is a key requirement for buildings.
-In collaboration with the National Institute of Environmental Technology, Kengo Kuma presents a study of the environmental aspects of architecture and construction and tested in extreme weather conditions.
+In this reply, Japanese architect Kengo Kuma has created a "House of the Future" Même, a prototype architecture for a future in which energy is a key requirement for buildings.
+In collaboration with the National Institute of Environmental Technology, Kengo Kuma presents a study of the environmental aspects of architecture and construction tested in extreme weather conditions.

-Besides being a "smart" house, is mobile and easy: Kengo Kuma has designed in such a way that is easy to assemble and disassemble.
+Besides being a "smart" house, is mobile and easy: Kengo Kuma has been designed in such a way that is easy to assemble and disassemble.
 Therefore, its cost is very high.
 If research is successful, may be carried out mass production Même house.

 Read more